-Netflix names Ted Sarandos co-CEO, shares “formal” role with Reed Hastings
+Netflix names Ted Sarandos co-CEO, shares 'formal' role with Reed Hastings

 Subscribers soar but Netflix's forecast falls short